 - Overdose rates have skyrocketed over the years, with fentanyl overdoses taking the lead

-- As little as 2mg can be a lethal dose for 90% of Americans; that’s just several grains of the drug
+- As little as 2 mg of fentanyl can be a lethal dose

 - China manufactures most of America’s street fentanyl

 - 80% of all fentanyl seizures in 2014 happened in 10 states